| Before I get started with the factual information, now that I've had years to put this chapter of my life into some kind of perspective... Who

 custody of their children.
 Beginning in the early 1970's, parents began litigating over child custody as a result of changes

 in societal factors & custody laws.
+With this increase in litigation, Gardner

 (1987) observed & outlined a concept that he referred to as "Parental Alienation Syndrome".
+Currently, there is a significant dispute

 among experts whether parental alienation is a "syndrome", as well as the causes & remedies of parental alienation.